Skip to content

 Note that the same auxiliary verbs can be used alone as transitive verbs in the pivot construction.

-guru halal mi kitabe la javabe. – The teacher permits me to write the answer.
+guru halal mi kitabi la javabe. – The teacher permits me to write the answer.

-guru mus mi kitabe la javabe. – The teacher compels me to write the answer.
+guru mus mi kitabi la javabe. – The teacher compels me to write the answer.

 Prepositions